anasouardini/blog/src/pages/posts/does-virtual-dom-make-reactjs-faster.md

 First of all, Reactjs was not made for speed, it's a library that was invented to solve a problem **at Facebook**, and the way it does that is by dividing huge and complex apps into smaller chunks, which they call *components*.

-People started adopting it since it was the first of its kind back then, which helped at address some of the common pain points among front-end developers: "jQuery" -- kidding, it was a good invention.
+People started adopting it since it was the first of its kind back then, which helped addressing some of the common pain points among front-end developers: "jQuery" — kidding, it was a good invention.

-So this library does a good job of what it's made for, but it also does a relatively bad job at what it wasn't made for, pff, obviously.
+You might say: "So this library does a good job of what it's made for, but it also does a relatively bad job at what it wasn't made for!", pff, obviously. *This is the best part about blogging: I get to put words in your mouth, and you can't do anything about it.*

 But isn't Reactjs just JavaScript? **Yes**, now you might be thinking: what does Reactjs do *extra* that slows it down at what it's doing?